wintercooled/wintercooled.github.io/community/index.md

 ---
 # Join the Elements community and contribute to the project.

-## Elements is a community driven, open source project.
+## Elements is a community-driven, open source project.

-<span style="color:red;">NOTE: This needs updating and a decision made on the primary community discussion mediums.</span>

 * **elementsproject.org** [{{ site.web_github_link }}]({{ site.web_github_link }})